BazaJayGee66/pycololight/README.md

 # pycololight

-A Python3 wrapper for interacting with LifeSmart ColoLight
+A Python3 wrapper for interacting with LifeSmart Cololight

 ## Usage